 How Many Candidates Are Expected to Qualify in the UPSC Prelims 2026?

-More than 5.49 lakh candidates who appeared in the Civil Services Preliminary Examination 2026 are currently awaiting the release of the qualifying list for the mains stage.
-Since the total vacancies for UPSC 2026 are 933, UPSC typically shortlists approximately 12 to 13 times the vacancy count for Mains.
-This means the prelims result for 2026 is expected to include approximately 11,000 to 12,000 qualifying roll numbers.
+More than 5.49 lakh candidates who appeared in the Civil Services Preliminary Examination 2026 are now awaiting the declaration of the qualifying list for the Mains stage.
+With a total of 933 vacancies announced for UPSC 2026, the Commission typically shortlists candidates at roughly 12 to 13 times the number of vacancies for the next stage.
+This indicates that the prelims result is expected to include approximately 11,000 to 12,000 qualified candidates.

-The qualifying list covers all categories, General, OBC, SC, ST, EWS, and PwBD.
-Category-wise shortlisting follows the reservation norms, and each category has a separate minimum qualifying standard for GS Paper 1 and CSAT.
+The qualifying list includes candidates across all categories — General, OBC, SC, ST, EWS, and PwBD.
+Shortlisting is done in accordance with the prescribed reservation norms, and each category follows its own minimum qualifying standard in General Studies Paper 1 and CSAT for determining eligibility for the Mains Examination.

 How Will the UPSC Prelims 2026 Cut-Off Look Like?